gchq/sleeper/docs/developer-guide.md

 There are also scripts to build individual tools, like `scripts/cli/environment/buildWithDependencies.sh`.

-You can also use `./scripts/cli/runInDocker.sh` directly without installing, which will act the same as the `sleeper` command.
+You can also use `./scripts/cli/runInDocker.sh` to run the CLI from this repository without the need to install it.
+This acts the same as the `sleeper` command, using the same Docker images and configuration.

+Building the images above replaces the images an already-installed CLI uses, but the `sleeper` command itself is just a copy of `runInDocker.sh`, so it does not update the installed copy of that script.
+If it has changed since you installed, you can install again with `--useLocalRepo` as described below, run `sleeper cli upgrade` if you installed that way already, or overwrite `$HOME/.local/bin/sleeper` with the contents of `./scripts/cli/runInDocker.sh`.

 #### Installing the CLI